Siox0911/DVBViewerServerApiWrapper/Readme.md

                 securePW.AppendChar(c);
             }
-            //Set the secure Password to the ApiWrapper dvbServ.Password = securePW;
+            //Set the secure Password to the ApiWrapper
+            //the SecureString in the ApiWrapper is readonly dvbServ.Password = securePW;
             //Set all vars to null
             password = null;
             securePW = null;
             pwEncrypted = null;
             entropy = null;

+            /*
+            / Section with examples how to use
+            */

             try
             {